ligato/vpp-agent/Design.md

 In general VPP Agents:
  * propagate errors to upper layers & report to the Status Check Plugin
- * fault recovery is down with two diffrent strategies:
+ * fault recovery is is performed with two different strategies:
    * easily recoverable errors: retry data synchronization (Data Store configuration -> VPP Binary API calls)
    * otherwise: report error to control plane which can failover or recreate the microservice